CHÂTEAU DUCRU BEAUCAILLOU 2002

 Falstaff

-Dark ruby ??garnet, delicate lightening, wider water rim.
-Initially reserved on the nose, delicate leafy-vegetal nuances, fine hints of cherry confit, a touch of orange zest, tobacco nuances.
-Medium complexity on the palate, sweet, fine wild berry fruit notes, freshly structured, already balanced, has charm, developed, early accessible style, fine fruity aftertaste, nuances of subtle roasted notes, cedar wood and spices in the aftertaste.
+Dark ruby garnet, delicate lightening, broader watery rim.
+On the nose initially restrained, delicate leafy-vegetal nuances, fine hints of cherry confit, a touch of orange zest, tobacco-like nuances.
+On the palate medium complexity, sweet, fine forest berry fruit resonates, freshly structured, already balanced, has charm, developed, early accessible style, fine fruity aftertaste, nuances of subtle roasted notes, cedarwood and spices on the finish.

 92 / 100